Training is necessary, and the lessons you teach him should be practiced regularly. Here are the five best times of day to do it.

 - Want to get on my bed?
 Go to your bed first.

 - Want to sniff the fire hydrant?
 Walk ten steps by my side first.

 - Want to go for a ride?
-Get me a beer out of the fridge.
+Get me a bottle of water out of the fridge.